paleobiodb/bug_reports/README.md

 Recent enhancements and bugfixes to the [Paleobiology Database](www.paleobiodb.org).
 To report bugs with the website or data service, go to [Issues](https://github.com/paleobiodb/PBDB_changelog/issues) in this repository.

+[//]: # (Don't you want people to file issues in the service-appropriate repository instead?)

 ## Version 0.00
 #### Added a new user-management system.
 + Authorizers have direct management control of enterers and students.